ElMassimo/oj_serializers/README.md

 end
 ```

-If you are using Rails you can also use something closer to Active Model Serializers by adding `sugar`:
+If you are using Rails you can also use something closer to Active Model Serializers by adding [`sugar`][sugar]:

 ```ruby
 require 'oj_serializers/sugar'